 This topic will review the clinical features and management of theophylline overdose in infants, children, and adults.

 Historically, theophylline has had two primary indications: as a bronchodilator for patients with asthma or chronic obstructive pulmonary disease and as an agent to treat apnea and bradycardia in premature newborns.

 Nevertheless, theophylline remains an important drug:

-- It is still used within the United States (US) to treat apnea and bradycardia of prematurity and remains widely used in countries outside the US as a bronchodilator.
+●It is still used within the United States to treat apnea and bradycardia of prematurity and remains widely used in countries outside the United States as a bronchodilator.